by Wayne Borchardt, Lang Davison, Matthew Duffey, and Nicole Wakefield

 • BMR intensity: The expanding adoption of new business models within an industry puts pressure on others in that industry to follow suit.
 The redistribution of market share between companies is an indication that BMR is occurring within a sector.
 Those with more successful business models win market share, while obsolescing business models lead to erosion of market share.
 We measured this movement of market share between companies within a sector using a three-year rolling average, recognizing that the effects of BMR intensity persist as pressure into future years.3

 As a test case, we applied the BMR Pressure Index to all public companies in five US sectors: retail, insurance, banking, telecommunications, and technology.
-To do so, we looked back over the past 30 years at the combination of market share changes (as described by the BMR intensity factor above) and topple-rate shifts (the rate at which companies lose their leadership positions in indices such as the S&P 500) to identify roughly when business model reinvention had occurred.
+To do so, we looked back over the past 30 years at the combination of market share changes (as described by the BMR intensity factor above) to identify roughly when business model reinvention had occurred.
 We found that our pressure index, composed of the six leading indicators above, correlated well with the periods just before such reinvention occurred in each sector.

 From Sears to Amazon: The cautionary tale of US retail